-A partner was identified in 2022, and the first container is planned to be dispatched in 2023.
-The long term aim is to send 2-3 containers to Tanzania per year.
-The location of the partner near to the Kenyan border will also mean Kenyan applicants will benefit from our return to Tanzania by being able to easily collect tools and take them back to their own country.
+A partner was identified in 2022, and the first container is planned to be dispatched in 2024.
+The long-term aim is to send 2-3 containers to Tanzania per year.
+The location of the partner near the Kenyan border will also mean Kenyan applicants will benefit from our return to Tanzania by being able to easily collect tools and take them back to their own country.

 Why we work in Tanzania

 Tanzania, with over 62,000,000 people, has the largest population in East Africa and the lowest population density; almost a third of the population is urban.
 About two-thirds of the population is under 25.

 Tanzania suffers from water pollution; improper management of liquid waste and indoor air pollution caused by the burning of wood or charcoal for cooking and heating.
 The reliance on wood has also led to soil degradation, deforestation and desertification.
 This contributes to severe localised food insecurity, and due to localised shortfalls in staple food production, over half a million people were estimated to be in need of humanitarian assistance between May and September 2022, mainly located in northeastern regions.

 0-14 years: 42.7%

 55-64 years: 3.52%